gidden/cyclopts/docs/theory/f_th_reactor_request.rst

 Preference Determination
 ------------------------

-Given that facilities have preference assignments based on commodity matching and, optionally, a valid question is whether the formulation is affected by their relative magnitude.
+Given that facilities have preference assignments based on commodity matching, :math:`p_c`, and, optionally, location, :math:`p_l`, a valid question is whether the formulation is affected by their relative magnitude.
 Therefore a final parameter is added to determine the total preference

 .. math::